redwoodjs/redwood/docs/docs/how-to/dbauth-passwordless.md

 # Setting up dbAuth to be passwordless

 Security is really important.
-Sometimes you don't want to integrate with a third-party service like Auth0 or Firebase Auth.
-In this case, you can use the built-in dbAuth to authenticate users.
-This is a great option if you're building a small app and don't want to pay for a third-party service.
+Sometimes you don't want to integrate with a third-party authentication services.
+Whatever the reason, Redwood has you covered with Redwood's dbAuth to authenticate users.
+This is a great option.

-However, dbAuth stores passwords and salts in your database.
-This is a security risk.
-One way to mitigate this risk is to use a passwordless authentication method.
-In this case, you send a link to the user's email address.
-When they click the link, they are logged in.
+One thing though is now you're collecting the user's login, password and salt.
+If you'd like to not collect all of this, an alternative is passwordless.
+The only data needed for passwordless is the users email address.

-In this how-to I'll show you how to set up dbAuth to be passwordless, you'll still need to set up a third-party service to send emails.
+In this how-to I'll show you how to set up dbAuth to be passwordless, you'll still need to set up a a way to send [send emails](../how-to/sending-emails.md), but there's plenty of ways to do that.

 ## Background